heyitspranaviii/heyitspranaviii/README.md

 **What I'm currently working on**
 - Building graph neural networks that (hopefully) don't fall apart the moment someone attacks them
 - Figuring out how large software systems stay fast and correct under pressure-distributed systems and compiler design
-- Wrangling datasets too big to fit in memory, with Apache Spark / PySpark

 ---